It all started when…

 Past projects include a solo recital of all contemporary works at the San Francisco Center for New Music and a Mu Phi Epsilon-sponsored concert at California State University Sacramento in collaboration with clarinetist Katsuya Yuasa.
 In 2018, Sakurako was invited to premiere new works by the UC Davis composition faculty with Cornell-based soprano Lucy Fitz-Gibbons.
 In 2021, Sakurako organized and performed a portrait concert of Joe Hisaishi’s works from the Studio Ghibli films, raising funds for Support AAPI Hate Community Fund.
 In recognition of her work, she was also featured on CapRadio’s Summer Concert Series further highlighting Joe Hisaishi’s work and social justice issues regarding the rise of anti Asian hate crimes.

 Sakurako earned her Bachelor of Music and Master of Music in Piano Performance from Sacramento State School of Music, where she worked as a teaching assistant and administrative assistant for the School of Music’s Piano Series.
 Her previous teachers include Steinway Artist Richard Cionco, Kirsten Smith, Natsuki Fukasawa, and Tanya Gabrielian.
 In 2013, Ms. Kanemitsu became one of the the youngest students to receive the exclusive Saturday Club Scholarship in Piano.
 During her graduate studies, she received the Music Research Symposium Award in 2017 for her research on the connection between Friedrich Chopin’s composed works and his improvisations.
-In the Fall, Sakurako will continue her studies pursuing a Graduate Performance Diploma at Longy School of Music at Bard College under the tutelage of Grammy-nominated pianist Andrius Žlabys.
+In Spring of 2024, Sakurako graduated with her post-master’s degree from Longy School of Music of Bard College as a Barbra Roth Donaldson scholar, under the tutelage of Grammy-nominated pianist Andrius Žlabys.

 Important masterclasses and coaches include NY based contemporary ensemble Yarn/Wire, Gilbert Kahlish, Telegraph Quartet, Adam Neiman, Geoffrey Burleson, Ian Swensen, Petronel Malan, Lino Rivera, Clive Swansbourne, Jooeun Pak, Michael Rickman, Eric Zivian and the late Mark Sokol.